-When-A revised Preliminary Documented Safety Analysis should be available in 2007.
+When-A revised Preliminary Documented Safety Analysis should be available in late 2007.
 This analysis should allow evaluation of the adequacy of the confinement barriers.

-4.1.3 K-Basin Closure Project Sludge Treatment
+4.1.3 K-Basin Closure Project Sludge Treatment Project

-Description: Sludge Treatment is a subproject of the overall K-Basin Closure Project.
-It is a major modification to two operating facilities to provide a capability to treat waste sludge from corroded spent uranium fuel and package it for disposal.
-The sludge would be treated at moderately high temperature and pressure to ensure full oxidation of remaining metallic spent uranium prior to disposal.
+Description: Sludge Treatment is a subproject of the overall K-Basin Closure Project that involves a major modification of two operating facilities to provide a capability to treat waste sludge from corroded spent uranium fuel and package it for disposal.
+The sludge will be treated at moderately high temperature and pressure to ensure full oxidation of remaining metallic spent uranium prior to disposal.

 Status of Project: The design is about 90 percent complete, and the project is approaching what would be Critical Decision-3, Start of Construction.
 However, this subproject is not implementing critical decision points and is not formally implementing DOE Order 413.3.
-The facility is expected to be operational in 2007.